 You’re probably aware of the dangers of consuming too much sugar and that sugar is not healthy for you.
-You might have been led to believe that artificial sweeteners like aspartame are safer, and less likely to cause you to gain weight.
+You might have been led to believe that artificial sweeteners like aspartame are safer and less likely to cause you to gain weight.

-Well, neither of those beliefs are true.
+Well, neither of those beliefs is true.

 Slick marketing of products containing aspartame by giants in the food industry -- especially marketing that sends the message it’s healthy to consume these products -- might be giving you a false sense of security.

 You might even be convinced you’re doing the right thing for your health and the health of your family by using products artificially sweetened with aspartame.